Planning Holiday Gatherings with Food Allergies

 However, please do not be offended if the person with the food allergies says they will be bringing their food or still feels uncomfortable in certain situations.
 Just know they are not trying to personally offend you but need to look out for their well-being and, in some cases, their life.

-I know with my numerous restrictions, there isn't much other people can do for me in terms of food and that it is safer for me to do the preparations on my own.
-That being said, when I am attending somewhere and receive a message or call from the host inquiring if there is anything they can get me, I do appreciate the gesture and it creates a feeling of safety.
+I know with my numerous restrictions, there isn't much other people can do for me in terms of food and that it is safer for me to bring prepared food with me.
+That being said, when I am attending someone's house and receive a message or call from the host inquiring if there is anything they can get or make for me, I do appreciate the gesture and it creates a feeling of safety.
 Just that one form of communication eases some of my anxiety because I now see the host is taking my health seriously and is aware that my situation needs attention.

 BYOD - Bring Your Own Dish.
-Making your own food will be safer, but there is no reason you have to feel left out either, which is why communication with the host is key.
-I always inquire what dishes are being served that day this way I can cook something similar.
-I know from experience how awkward it is to have something completely different from everyone else.
-Being able to match your dish to the ones being served at the gathering can ease this awkward feeling.
+Making your food will be safer, but there is no reason you have to feel left out due to this suggestion.
+That is why communication with the host is so important.
+I always inquire what dishes are being served that day for two reasons: to make sure nothing is being served that I am airborne allergic to and so that I can create a entree that matches (or is close to matching) what everyone else is having.

 Here are other tips to help you through this holiday season:

-Have a happy and food-friendly holiday!
+Have a happy and safe holiday!